gritt/sf4/README.md

         $: php -d memory_limit=-1 /usr/bin/composer update

-3. Also, create the database tables by running the migrations:
+3. Also, create the database schema with doctrine:

-        $: bin/console doctrine:migrations:execute
+        $: bin/console doctrine:schema:create

 4. Also in the application container, create some tags: